Influences on Faculty Uptake from a Faculty Learning Community: Discussion

-The structure of the classroom, and faculty participation in instruction influence Fellow’s plans for the continued use of 3DL.
-Structures of classrooms are often out of the control of instructors, and this can impact how faculty interact with their classrooms.
-More specifically, classrooms that rely on more than one instructor have an added barrier as other instructors might not be aware of the main instructor’s goals~\cite{west2013}.
-Other research has found that faculty often use their intuition and general feelings to see if a technique worked~\cite{zohrabi2020}, and that the types of interactions instructors have with students during instruction also affect their use of pedagogical practices~\cite{tinnell2019}.
-This all goes to support Turpen, Dancy, and Henderson’s claim that faculty are more convinced by their own experiences rather than with data~\cite{turpen2016}.
-Support provided from professional development leaders rarely includes observation and feedback during implementation~\cite{henderson2012}.
-One solution for this could be the use of peer-to-peer observations~\cite{tinnell2019}.
-FLCs should encourage faculty to use their intuition and experience as well as student outcomes to support faculty buy-in.
-This can be done by providing faculty with opportunities to participate in and reflect on their own experience with new material as well as the ability to learn from student outcomes.
+Participation in instruction is a valuable experience, and in our cases, we see this directly affect buy in to 3DL.
+FLC designers need to understand that data does not always drive change in order to encourage instructors to participate in instruction and use their intuition as valuable data.
+This sentiment is echoed by Henderson, Dancy, and Niewiadomska’s findings that support provided from professional development leaders rarely includes observation and feedback during implementation~\cite{henderson2012}.
+One solution for this could be the use of peer-to-peer observations~\cite{tinnell2019, onodipe2020} or by providing faculty with opportunities to participate in and reflect on their own experience with new material as well as the ability to learn from student outcomes